The Steven L. Besich Leadership $500 Grant

 The Steven L. Besich Leadership Grant recognizes outstanding leadership achievements of high school students who attend Superior High School and Globe High School.
 Steven L. Besich served as a dedicated and influential leader within the communities of Superior, Arizona, where he grew up and Globe, Arizona, where he proudly served the public.
 As a tribute to his committed leadership, Resolution Copper offers this grant to Superior and Globe students.
 The program provides a one-time $500 grant to help defray educational costs.

-Applications must be received no later than March 31, 2025.
-Application Link
+Applications must be received no later than March 31.
+Apply Now

 Student Eligibility Criteria: Applicants must be a high school senior enrolled at Superior High School or Globe High School pursuing a higher education at an Arizona learning institution.